Basic Information about the Waste Reduction Model (WARM)

-WARM helps solid waste planners and organizations track and voluntarily report greenhouse gas (GHG) emissions reductions from six different waste management practices – source reduction, recycling, composting, anaerobic digestion, combustion and landfilling.
-WARM can be used by individuals and organizations ranging from state and local governments, solid waste planners, students, small businesses, and other organizations interested in the energy and GHG impacts form materials management decisions.
+WARM provides high-level estimates of potential greenhouse gas (GHG) emissions reductions, energy savings and economic impacts from six different waste management practices including source reduction, recycling, composting, anaerobic digestion, combustion, and landfilling.
+WARM can be used by individuals and organizations ranging from state and local governments, students, small businesses, and other organizations interested in the GHG, energy and economic impacts from materials management decisions.

-WARM now recognizes 54 material types, which are presented in the table below.
-Their emission factors are available for viewing in units of metric tons of carbon dioxide equivalent (MTCO2E) or metric tons of carbon equivalent (MTCE).
+WARM now recognizes 60 material types, which are presented in the table below.
+Their emission, energy and economic factors are available for viewing in units of metric tons of carbon dioxide equivalent (MTCO2E), million BTU, labor hours, wage dollars and tax dollars.

 |Material Types Recognized by WARM|

 |Aluminum Cans||Fly Ash||Mixed Paper (primarily from offices)|